sunpy/ndcube/docs/data_classes.rst

 NDCube
 ======
-ndcube's primary data class is `~ndcube.NDCube`.
+`~ndcube.NDCube` is the primary data class the ndcube package.
-It's designed for managing a single data array and set of WCS transformations.
+It's designed to manage a single data array and set of WCS transformations.
-`~ndcube.NDCube` provides unified slicing, visualization, coordinate conversion APIs as well as APIs for inspecting the data, coordinate transformations and metadata.
+`~ndcube.NDCube` provides unified slicing, visualization, coordinate transformation and self-inspection APIs which are independent of the number and physical types of axes.
-`~ndcube.NDCube` does this in a way that is not specific to any number or physical type of axis.
-It can therefore be used for any type of data (e.g. images, spectra, timeseries, etc.) so long as those data are represented by an array and a set of WCS transformations.
+It can therefore be used for any type of data (e.g. images, spectra, timeseries, etc.) so long as those data are represented by an object that behaves like a `numpy.ndarray` and the coordinates by an object that adheres to the AstroPy `WCS API (APE 14) <https://docs.astropy.org/en/stable/wcs/wcsapi.html>`_.
-This makes `~ndcube.NDCube` ideal as a base class for classes represent specific types of data, e.g. images.
+This makes `~ndcube.NDCube` an powerful base class when developing tools for specific data types.
-It enables developers and scientists to focus on developing what's needed for their specific research while leveraging standarized APIs for non-data-type-specific functionalities (e.g. slicing).
-Moreover, `~ndcube.NDCube` is agnostic to the fundamental array type in which the data is stored, as long as it behaves like a numpy array.
-Meanwhile, the WCS object can be any class, as long as it adhere's to the AstroPy `wcsapi (APE 14) <https://docs.astropy.org/en/stable/wcs/wcsapi.html>`_ specification.

 Thanks to its inheritance from `astropy.nddata.NDData`, `~ndcube.NDCube` can hold optional supplementary data in addition to its data array and primary WCS transformations.
 These include:
 general metadata (located at ``.meta``);
 the unit of the data (an `astropy.units.Unit` or unit `str` located at ``.unit``);
 the uncertainty of each data value (subclass of `astropy.nddata.NDUncertainty` located at ``.uncertainty``);
-and a mask marking unreliable data values (boolean array located at ``mask``).
+and a mask marking unreliable data values (boolean array located at ``.mask``).
-Note that in keeping the convention of `numpy.ma.masked_array`, ``True`` means that the corresponding data value is masked, i.e. it is bad data, while ``False`` signifies good data.
+Note that in keeping with the convention of `numpy.ma.masked_array`, ``True`` means that the corresponding data value is masked, i.e. it is bad data, while ``False`` signifies good data.
 `~ndcube.NDCube` also provides classes for representing additional coordinates not included in the primary WCS object.
-These are `~ndcube.ExtraCoords` (located at ``.extra_coords``) - for additional coordinates associated with specific data axes - and `~ndcube.GlobalCoords` (located at ``.global_coords``) for scalar coordinates associated with the `~ndcube.NDCube` as a whole.
+These are `~ndcube.ExtraCoords` (located at ``.extra_coords``) --- for additional coordinates associated with specific data axes --- and `~ndcube.GlobalCoords` (located at ``.global_coords``) for scalar coordinates associated with the `~ndcube.NDCube` as a whole.
-These are discussed in :ref:`coordinates`.
+These are discussed in the section in this guide on :ref:`coordinates`.

 The figure below shows a schematic of an `~ndcube.NDCube` instance and the relationships between its components.
 Array-based components are in blue (``.data``, ``.uncertainty``, and ``.mask``), metadata components in green (``.meta`` and ``.unit``), and coordinate components in red (``.wcs``, ``.extra_coords``, and ``.global_coords``).